 Native warriors also contributed to the Tucson Presidio’s defense several times during its history of fighting the Apache.
-These people allied with the Spanish because they were already long-time enemies with the Apache.
+These people allied with the Spanish because they were already long-time enemies of the Apache.

-The contingents from most native groups which helped the Spanish were typically very small, about 15 men, but the Pima contributed dozens of warriors to Captain Ignacio Allende during these years who fought in most if not all of the frontier expeditions.
-Despite being outnumbered by the thousands, the Spanish held the majority of their settlements but could not decisively defeat the natives and stop them from raiding.
-Eventually, the wars with the Apache sort of a stalemate, as did the Spanish growth in the Presidio resulting in small company garrisons.
-The Spanish at any given point had fewer than 300 soldiers in all their presidios and settlements in the area.
+The contingents from most native groups which helped the Spanish were typically very small, about 15 men.
+Still, the Pima contributed dozens of warriors to Captain Ignacio Allende during these years, who fought in most if not all of the frontier expeditions.
+Despite being outnumbered by the thousands, the Spanish held most of their settlements but could not decisively defeat the natives and stop them from raiding.
+Eventually, the wars with the Apache were a stalemate, as did the Spanish growth in the Presidio, resulting in small company garrisons.
+At any given point, the Spanish had fewer than 300 soldiers in all their presidios and settlements in the area.

 Control of the Presidio passed from the Spanish troops to Mexican troops at the end of the Mexican War of Independence in 1822.
 Mexican troops garrisoned the post until 1856, when the Gadsden Purchase was implemented, and all of present-day southern Arizona became part of the United States.
 Afterward, U.S. Dragoons briefly occupied the Presidio, and it was rapidly dismantled, with the last standing portion was torn down in 1918.

-A reconstruction of the northeast corner of the fort was completed in 2007 following an archaeological excavation that located the fort’s northeast tower.
+A reconstruction of the fort’s northeast corner was completed in 2007 following an archaeological excavation that located the fort’s northeast tower.
 Today, visitors can visit the Presidio San Agustín del Tucson Museum in downtown Tucson at Washington and Church Streets.